 GTB-3650 is a CD33 targeted TriKE® which targets CD33 on the surface of myeloid leukemias and an agonistic camelid engager to the potent activating receptor on NK cells, CD16.
 Use of this engager enhances the activity of wild type IL-15 included in GTB-3650, no longer needing the mutant IL-15 included in GTB-3550.
-We are advancing GTB-3650 through preclinical studies and anticipate filing an Investigational New Drug (IND) application in the 2nd half of 2023.
+We have significant preclinical data to support and concluded preclinical studies, generated a cGMP batch of drug, and are in the process of filing an Investigational New Drug (IND) application in the 2nd half of 2023.
 The only curative therapy for AML and MDS is transplant, and relapse still occurs in many patients that undergo transplants so novel immunotherapeutic approaches that can be leveraged in this setting are highly desirable.
 It is also important to note that elderly frail patients cannot receive transplants and thus alternative approaches are needed.
 The TriKE® approach provides a novel way to specifically target these tumors by leveraging NK cells, which have been shown to mediate relapse protection in this setting, in an anti-CD33-targeted fashion.
 We are moving GTB-3650 clinically based on pre-clinical data showing a marked increase in potency compared to GTB-3550, which we anticipate could lead to an enhanced efficacy signal in these diseases.